-Each Spring and Fall I give tours to of the Northlands Urban Farm to elementary kids, and at one point we usually find ourselves sitting in the strawberry patch and talking about flower, fruit and seeds.
+Each Spring and Fall, I give tours of the Edmonton Urban Farm to elementary kids, and at one point, we usually find ourselves sitting in the strawberry patch and talking about flowers, fruit and seeds.

 “Can anyone tell me what all of thiese tiny little dots along the side of the strawberry are?”

 “That’s right!
 And what are seeds?
 What do they do?”

 “They do!
 Seeds are baby plants.
 Let me ask you a strange questions.
 Do baby plants have parents?”